 …

-If the UE does not indicate a capability for dynamic power sharing between EUTRA and NR, the UE is not expected to transmit in a slot on the SCG when a corresponding subframe on the MCG is an UL subframe in the reference TDD configuration.
+If the UE does is not capable of dynamic power sharing between EUTRA and NR, the UE is not expected to transmit in a slot on the SCG when a corresponding subframe on the MCG is an UL subframe in the reference TDD configuration.

 …

-If the UE indicates a capability for dynamic power sharing between EUTRA and NR and
+If the UE is not capable of dynamic power sharing between EUTRA and NR and

 …

-If the UE does not indicate a capability for dynamic power sharing between EUTRA and NR, the UE is expected to be configured with reference TDD configuration for EUTRA (by higher layer parameter SUO-case1 in [13, TS 36.213]).
+If the UEis not capable of dynamic power sharing between EUTRA and NR, the UE is expected to be configured with reference TDD configuration for EUTRA (by higher layer parameter SUO-case1 in [13, TS 36.213]).

 …